-Living in a bustling family home with a well used bathroom and kitchen can often conjure up a few interesting smells, and you can find yourself playing detective to a game called “What’s that Smell?”
-Fortunately a smelly bathroom or kitchen sink can be easy to resolve.
-Here are a few simple tips as to how this can be done.
+Living in a bustling family home with a well used bathroom and kitchen can often conjure up a few interesting smells.
+Fortunately, a sink that smells like rotten eggs can be easy to resolve.
+Here are a few simple tips to show you how this can be done.

-Using a plunger can also help, simply place the plunger cup over the basin drain and pump vigorously up and down, for at least a minute to remove any small blockages.
-Finally as the last part of the process, repeat the boiling water flush to remove any remaining congealed build up, be sure to have that plunger handy, just in case!
+Using a plunger can also help clear a smelly drain.
+Simply place the plunger cup over the basin drain and pump vigorously up and down for at least a minute to remove any small blockages.
+Finally, repeat the boiling water flush to remove any remaining congealed build up.
+Be sure to have your plunger handy just in case!

 How to Keep Your Kitchen Garbage Disposal from Smelling

 Sometimes kitchen disposal units can require a little extra help to clear, here are a few ways you can keep your kitchen sink clear and smelling fresh at all times.
 Running ice cubes down the disposal not only cleans the disposal blades, the cold temperature of the ice helps to collect any access grease within the disposal unit and remove it.
 Another way ideal for eliminating grease is to grind citrus peel, from a lemon or orange and let it whirr around the unit until it’s all totally gone.
 Not only is this method highly effective it gives off a nice citrus smell.

 The above methods every week or two should prevent the drains in your home from developing any nasty residue that can congeal and form an unpleasant smell.
 If a smelly drain is something of a persisting issue, it might be worth seeking professional advice from a plumber as it could be due to an external issue rather than an internal issue.